 Some manufactured home models are extremely affordable.
 You can buy a standard model double wide for less than $50,000!
 Those homes will have cheaper materials and there will be staples instead of screws, but, again, that is the beauty of manufactured homes.

 Most families don’t need 2″ x 8″ framing and steep roof pitches.
-They don’t need the stainless steel appliances or farm sinks or jacuzzi tubs.
-They just need a home that keeps their family safe and warm at a price that won’t have them working 3 jobs till their 80.
+They don’t need stainless steel appliances or farm sinks or jacuzzi tubs.
+They just need a home that keeps their family safe and warm at a price that won’t have them working 3 jobs until their 80.